O Teri

 O Teri is a 2014 Indian Hindi-language comedy film directed by Umesh Bisht and produced by Atul Agnihotri and Alvira Khan Agnihotri.
 It stars Pulkit Samrat, Bilal Amrohi, Sarah-Jane Dias, and Mandira Bedi.
 The film follows two journalists who come across a big scam.
-Upon its release on 28 March 2014, the film received generally negative reviews, and emerged as a commercial failure.
+Upon its release on 28 March 2014, the film received generally negative reviews and emerged as a commercial failure.

 Plot

-Prantabh Pratap, aka PP (Pulkit Samrat), and Anand Ishwaram Devdutt Subramanium/AIDS (Bilal Amrohi) are two journalists and roommates.
-Their boss, Monsoon (Sarah-Jane Dias), always insults them for the horrid quality of their work.
+Prantabh Pratap, aka PP, and Anand Ishwaram Devdutt Subramanium/AIDS are two journalists and roommates.
+Their boss, Monsoon, always insults them for the horrid quality of their work.
 She never believes them and threatens to fire them from their jobs if they lie to her.

 One day, PP and AIDS discover CBI officer Avinash Tripathi's dead body in their car and attempt to take it to their office.
 However, by the time PP and AIDS find Monsoon, the dead body has vanished, causing Monsoon to think PP and AIDS lied, and hence she fires them from their jobs.
 Frustrated, one day PP and AIDS are walking on a bridge which somehow collapses on the highway.
 On the news, some people suggest the reason for the collapse could be a sonic boom, no blessings, or the screwdriver not being inserted.

 PP and AIDS somehow discover that the dead body caused the bridge to fall.
 The police take it away from them and later they end up with a CD that could expose a corrupt politician.
 The politicians chase PP and AIDS into a warehouse where eventually the police arrive and Monsoon realises that the men were telling the truth all this while.
 The politicians get arrested, and PP and AIDS become nationwide heroes.